Excel Pie Chart ( Table of Contents )

 Step 12: Now, you can expand the Pie Explosion according to your wish.

-Step 13: Now, your chart ready to rock.
+Step 13: Now, your chart is ready to rock.

-In this way, we can present our data in a PIE CHART makes the chart easily readable.
+This way, we can present our data in a PIE CHART, making the chart readable.

 Example #2 – 3D Pie Chart in Excel

 Now we have seen how to create a 2-D Pie chart.
 We can create a 3-D version of it as well.
 For this example, I have taken sales data as an example.
-I have a sale person name and their respective revenue data.
+I have a salesperson’s name and their respective revenue data.

-Step 1: Select the data to go to Insert, click on PIE, and select 3-D pie chart.
+Step 1: Select the data to Insert, click on PIE, and select 3-D pie chart.

-Step 2: Now, it instantly creates the 3-D pie chart for you.
+Step 2: It instantly creates a 3-D pie chart for you.

 Step 3: Right-click on the pie and select Add Data Labels.

-This will add all the values we are showing on the slices of the pie.
+This will add all the values we are showing on the pie slices.

-Step 4: Select the data labels we have added and right-click and select Format Data Labels.
+Step 4: Select the data labels we have added, right-click, and select Format Data Labels.

-Step 5: Here, we can so many formatting.
-We can show the series name along with their values, percentages.
-We can change these data labels’ alignment to center, inside end, outside end, Best fit.
+Step 5: Here, we can do so much formatting.
+We can show the series’ name along with their values and percentages.
+We can change these data labels’ alignment to center, inside end, outside end, and Best fit.

 Advantages: